Last Updated on August 27, 2023

-Rarely, the pain is bilateral
+Rarely, the pain is bilateral.

-The pain is usually acute, of less than 2 or 3 months duration, often appearing after a rotatory movement of the trunk, prolonged strenuous posture, lifting and occasionally, without any obvious precipitating factors.
+The pain is usually acute, of less than 2 or 3 months duration, often appearing after a rotatory movement of the trunk, prolonged strenuous posture, lifting, and occasionally, without any obvious precipitating factors.

-Less commonly, the pain may have a more chronic course.
+Less commonly, the pain may become chronic.

-The pain is frequently increased by contra lateral side bending.
+The pain is frequently increased by contralateral side bending.

 The opposite iliac crest is commonly unaffected.